 Phil Bedlington is a very competent boat handler who doesnt have much left to learn in this arena.
 With that said, the most successful people are always learning and willing to learn!

-I spent a day with Phil Bedlington showing him how to properly park a Hanse 40 Coorain
+We spent a day with Phil Bedlington going over some techniques for how to manoeuvre and berth a Hanse 40 -Coorain

 Below is the full article appearing in Short Tracks Magazine: